DmitrySumaroka/twitter_autopost/README.md

 Drupal module content auto post to twitter.
 Currently being built......

 ## TODO
-List the screenames that are already saved, add a the delete functions, use the twitter module to authenticate the names here remove the middle man? rewrite the autoposting algorythm
+- List the screenames that are already saved,
+- Add a the delete functions,
+- Use the twitter module to authenticate the names here remove the middle man?
+- Rewrite the autoposting alg,